• Skip to primary navigation

 Mackerel in Olive Oil

-An effortless and flavorful way to prepare mackerel is to poach it in extra-virgin olive oil and aromatics.
-It makes cooking fish at home easy — no fuss, no muss.
-My favorite part is that there’s no mixing involved in the pan.
+A simple but flavorful way to prepare mackerel is to poach it in extra-virgin olive oil and aromatics.

 Print Pin Rate